asad-ac/SafePaws/README.md

 CodePath WEB103 Final Project

-Designed and developed by: Rajiv Chevannes, Samantha Milo, Asad Chaudhry, Baire Diaz
+Designed and developed by: Asad Chaudhry, Baire Diaz

 ## About